IvanLi-CN/sk150c-kit/README.md

 ---

+## Additional Documentation

-*For Chinese documentation, see README.zh.md*
+For Chinese documentation, see README.zh.md